tarasii/bolejka/README.md

 +----------------+-------------+------+-----+---------+----------------+
 5 rows in set (0.00 sec)

-sript 'ser.py' sends a char to comm and receive ansver from device
+sсript 'ser.py' sends a char to comm and receive ansver from device

 'ard.ino' is a source code for device